Jo Marchant: Career

-Marchant writes that "the idea for Decoding the Heavens came about in November 2006, when I was an editor at the science journal Nature.
+Marchant has said the idea for her first book, *Decoding the Heavens*, "came about in November 2006, when I was an editor at the science journal Nature.
 A research paper was due to be published revealing the workings of a sophisticated ancient device called the Antikythera mechanism.
 The story grabbed me immediately, and I was desperate to find out more about this mysterious contraption.
 I travelled to Athens to see the remains of the mechanism, and to meet those who have studied it and hear their stories."

+She was awarded the 2023 Watson, Helen, Miles, and Audrey Davis Prize by the History of Science Society for The Human Cosmos.

+Personal life

+Marchant lives in Herne Hill, South London, with her partner and their two children.